 training sample.
 To calculate the distance between the keys, Manhattan distance

 has been used.
+We use Manhattan distance because it gives less value to the horizontal and vertical shifts compared to the diagonal shifts.
+The horizontal and vertical shifts is more likely in a document due to extra empty line or space.
 6 Sadri, Wang, and Hossain

 We have introduced only one parameter in this algorithm.